hellgrenj/neo-cli/readme.md

 ## structure
 the entrypoint is mod.ts which only runs the cli app

-**shell/** this is our Imperative Shell, this is where we deal with side-effects we cant get around  (i.e Network IO, Database calls etc)
+**shell/** this is our Imperative Shell, this is where we deal with side-effects we cant get around  (i.e network IO, database calls etc)
 **core/**  this is our Functional Core,this is the FLP code where we only have pure functions and immutable data etc...

 Read more about this setup here (link to blog post coming soon)